vitiral/novault/README.md

 novault set vitiral@gmail.com --notes "open source email"
 ```

+After you have added your first site, a file will be created at
+`~/.config/novault.toml`.
+This does not contain ANY information that could be
+used to derive your masterpassword, therefore it is safe to store in a public
+place (like github).

-Setting the password and 4 digit pin of a bank might be done with:
+For another example, setting the password and 4 digit pin of a bank might be
+done with:

 ```
 novault set vitiral@bank
 novault set pin.vitiral@bank --pin --fmt '{p:.4}'